LeoNatan/LNPreviewToContextMenu/README.md

 ### CocoaPods

 CocoaPods is not supported.
 There are many reasons for this.
-Instead of CocoaPods, use Carthage.
-You can continue using CocoaPods for for your other dependencies and Carthage for `LNPreviewToContextMenu`.
+Instead of CocoaPods, use Swift Package Manager.
+You can continue using CocoaPods for for your other dependencies and Swift Package Manager for `LNPreviewToContextMenu`.

 ## Using the Framework